 It is also considered to improve wakefulness and to supplement THC’s activity against pain and spasticity.
 Pretreatment with CBD in mice nearly tripled the levels of THC in their brains which is an indication that it can increase the action and effectiveness of other drugs.
 Cannabinoids definitely work together to provide the desired effect.
-Click here for more information about CBD

 Lab and animal tests have suggested that CBD could even protect against the incurrence of the following diseases: diabetes; certain types of cancer; rheumatoid arthritis; brain and nerve damage as a result of a stroke; alcoholism; Huntington’s disease; and even prion infections like “Mad Cow.”
-Other evidence suggests that CBD is biphasic, meaning that its effectiveness diminishes if the does is too high or too low.
+Other evidence suggests that CBD is biphasic, meaning that its effectiveness diminishes if the dose is too high or too low.

 CBD is one of the major ingredients in Sativex, the cannabis spray the UK-based GW Pharmaceuticals is developing.
 The spray contains equal parts CBD and THC and has been approved for the treatment of Multiple Sclerosis in Canada.